mohsenasadi501/DataStructureAlgorithm/README.md

 3- Validating Binary Search Tree:

-As we know in binary search tree, right nodes should greater than left nodes traversing to leaf nodes.
-The first way for check each node is to traverse all nodes and it cost a lot, what about the below image
+As we know in the binary search tree, right nodes should be greater than left nodes traversing to leaf nodes.
+The first way to check each node is to traverse all nodes and it costs a lot.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/validatetree.png" alt="validatetree.png" width="430">